stevenxxiu/dist_rep_sent_doc/readme.md

 It is not described how unknown words during validation are handled.

+It is not described what process of fitting the logistic regression is used, we use sklearn's defaults.

 ### Can be missed
 A detailed explanation to window size is in the Experimental Protocols section.